 42. What does the intensity and severity of a fire depend on?
-43. What factors should be considered to assess fire safety when purchasing filing equipment nt?
+43. What factors should be considered to assess fire safety when purchasing filing equipment? -3.
+What factors should be considered to assess the safety when purchasing ming equipment: